News/Dreamers/Immigration

 Solidarity and Service

-2. Commit company or contracted lawyers’ hours to provide in-house, pro-bono legal assistance at local immigrant-serving organizations.
+2. Ask law firms you use whether they will agree now to provide pro-bono legal assistance or other support to local immigrant-serving organizations.
 You can find a list of organizations here.

-4. Support Informed Immigrant’s work with local organizations providing immigration legal services.
+3. Support Informed Immigrant’s work with local organizations providing immigration legal services.

-1. Sponsor a legal services clinic for immigration and consular services
+1. Sponsor a legal services clinic for immigration and consular services.

 2. Donate to a Know Your Rights card fund for local immigrant-serving organizations.
 KYR cards have prevented civil rights violations of undocumented individuals in the past.

-5. Highlight your company’s support for DACA recipients across your platforms, such as your website and your social media accounts:
+4. Highlight your company’s support for DACA recipients across your platforms, such as your website and your social media accounts:

 1. Film and share brief videos with company leadership speaking about your company’s organizational support for DACA recipients.
 Please contact FWD.us if you’d like support on this project.